 - Identifying the parameters that vary from their normal values using optimization techniques.

 - Implementation in the robot depends on the complexity of the machine, and iterative methods are used for complex machines.

 There are social implications, and robots can injure people from malfunctions or operator errors.
-They also take away jobs that people would previously do, but create jobs in the IT sector.
+They also take away jobs that people previously did but create jobs in the IT sector.
 When an engineer makes something, he must be concerned with ethics and how this creation will affect society.
-In the movie “I, Robot”, Asimov created three laws governing robots:
+In the movie “I, Robot” Asimov created three laws governing robots: